th-1082/My-uBlock-And-Pihole-Setup/README.md

 Keep in mind that I am blocking only what I don't want to see.

-Note that I will not pull anyting from the lists but I will take suggestions for additions to them.
+Note that I will not remove anyting from the lists, unless it doesn't work, but I will take suggestions for additions or revisions to the filters.

 The filter lists aren't large, they're actually really small, but they are specific in what they block.